coveo-labs/searchkit-proxy/readme.md

 If we are capable of submitting a `VisitorId` to the request:
 Put it in the `settings.json`, key `sentsearchrequest` (true or false).

 The response to the front end includes the `hits.searchUid` which contains the `searchUid` from the Coveo response.
+Since the SearchKit is filtering out this property.
+It is also set on the result level.
 You can use that in your subsequent Analytics calls.

 If possible, you can send the following to the elastic endpoint: